kyamagu/skia-python/docs/tutorial/canvas.rst

 GPU
 ---

-GPU Surfaces must have a :py:class:`GrContext` object which manages the GPU context, and related caches for textures and fonts.
-GrContexts are matched one to one with OpenGL contexts or Vulkan devices.
-That is, all :py:class:`Surface` that will be rendered to using the same OpenGL context or Vulkan device should share a :py:class:`GrContext`.
+GPU Surfaces must have a :py:class:`GrDirectContext` object which manages the GPU context, and related caches for textures and fonts.
+GrDirectContexts are matched one to one with OpenGL contexts or Vulkan devices.
+That is, all :py:class:`Surface` that will be rendered to using the same OpenGL context or Vulkan device should share a :py:class:`GrDirectContext`.
 Skia does not create a OpenGL context or Vulkan device for you.
 In OpenGL mode it also assumes that the correct OpenGL context has been made current to the current thread when Skia calls are made.